Most Forgiving Irons 2026 – Tested by a 6-Handicap Golfer

 We earn a commission if you make a purchase, at no additional cost to you.

-Our new Editor’s Pick.
+Solid beginner iron and a former Editor’s Pick.
 They offer all the help the beginner or high handicapper needs and come in at a great price.

 • We recommend them for 13ish handicaps up to beginners.